North Georgia Honor Orchestra

 - Actively and positively contribute to your orchestra program;

-- Ability to appropriately prepare the repertoire being performed by the North Georgia Honor Orchestra: Vaughan Williams' Fantasia on a Theme by Thomas Tallis and Sibelius' Finale from Symphony No. 2.
-(Bowed parts will be distributed to participants electronically at least two weeks in advance of the event.);
+- Ability to appropriately prepare the repertoire being performed by the North Georgia Honor Orchestra: Still Danzas de Panama and Tchaikovsky—Slavonic March.
+(Bowed parts will be distributed to participants electronically at least two weeks in advance of the event);

 - Schedule availability to actively participate in the entire North Georgia Honor Orchestra experience.

 Nominations are submitted via online form, which can be accessed by following the link below.
 To be nominated for this event by one’s director is a great honor.
 Students you nominate will be invited to participate via a formal letter from the Director of Orchestral Studies at Kennesaw State University.
 The number of total students that can be accepted is capped at 75.
-If the cap is reached, additional students will be placed on a waitlist and offered acceptance, should spots become available.This Form is Currently Closed
+If the cap is reached, additional students will be placed on a waitlist and offered acceptance, should spots become available.Student Nomination Form

 If you received correspondence from the Director of Orchestral Studies at Kennesaw State University that you have been nominated to participate in the North Georgia Honor Orchestra, congratulations on this significant honor!
-Please complete the form below to confirm your participation in the North Georgia Honor Orchestra.This Form is Currently Closed
+Please complete the form below to confirm your participation in the North Georgia Honor Orchestra.Student Confirmation Form

 A fee of $60 per student participant is required.
 This fee covers students’ entire experience, which includes: